yongalhamo/_Projects/001/proposal.md

 ### Tools

-*  ingesting the raw data i nto a SQL database
+*  ingesting the raw data into a SQL database
 *  pandas for data exploration
 *  seaborn for further exploration though visualization
 *  Tableau for visualization